Schehat/pygame_projects/README.md

 # pygame_projects
-First programming experiences with python
+Collection of games with Python & Pygame and my first programming experiences